NojinAp/NojinAp/README.md

 * Computer Science BASc at McMaster University
 * Over 2 years of experience in Data Analytics and Software Developement
-* Passionate about Data Science and Machine Learning
+* Passionate about Data Science and Data Analysis

 ## :pushpin: Tools & Languages I Use